flashbackzoo/TopShelf-Popover/README.md

     </div>

 ###Make it go
-Add some jQuery just before your </body> tag.
+Add some jQuery just before your closing body tag.

     <script>
         $(function(){